-- OSPE and PEO work closely together at both the head office and local chapter levels. - For example, in 2015, OSPE, PEO and Consulting Engineers of Ontario (CEO) met with officials from the Ministry of Economic Development, Employment and Infrastructure to present a united front on our displeasure regarding the omission of professional engineers from Bill 6 the Infrastructure for Jobs and Prosperity Act. - PEO and OSPE issued a joint submission to the Standing Committee on General Government to ensure the new legislation recognizes and includes the unique role of professional engineers.
+- OSPE and PEO work closely together both at the head office and local chapter levels - For example, in 2015, OSPE, PEO and Consulting Engineers Ontario (CEO) met with officials from the Ministry of Economic Development, Employment and Infrastructure to present a united front on our displeasure regarding the omissions of professional engineers from Bill 6 - the Infrastructure for Jobs and Prosperity Act. - PEO and OSPE also co-hosted a joint GLP-PAN Conference in October, discussing how PEO's regulatory message and OSPE's advocacy message can be better coordinated and delivered through joint meetings with local politicians and joint events.